yungifez/yungifez/README.md

 ### Hi there 👋

 I'm Marvellous.
-I'm at the moment a university admit in Nigeria.
+I'm at the moment a student at Thompson Rivers University.

 Nope let's do that again.

 ### Hello 👋👋

-I'm Marvellous, a developer by heaet❤️💖, creator of the skuul management system🏫.
+I'm Marvellous, a developer by heart❤️💖, creator of the skuul management system🏫.
 I'm a noobish pianist🎹 and an audio engineer🎵🎧 also.

 I love writing🖊 although with video🎥 content nowadays, that hasn't crossed my mind in a while🤷‍♂️.